 In January of 1942, Forrester Clark applied for (and subsequently received) permission to repair fire damage to the third floor of 291 Marlborough.

-In January of 1955, 291 Marlborough was acquired by Sydney Reuben Barrow, a former shoe dealer, and his wife, Josephine (Hanratty) Barrow.
-They also owned 289 Marlborough and in 1956 acquired 288 Marlborough.
-In 1954, they had lived at 363 Beacon.
+On August 20, 1954, 291 Marlborough was acquired by Sydney Reuben Barrow, a former shoe dealer, and his wife, Josephine (Hanratty) Barrow.
+They previously had lived at 363 Beacon.
+They had owned 289 Marlborough, which they had converted to apartments and sold in May of 1954.

-In June of 1955, Sydney Barrow filed for (and subsequently received) permission to legalize the occupancy as eight apartments, which he indicated was the use when he bought the property (there is no indication in the City Directories or Lists of Residents that this was the case).
+In June of 1955, Sydney Barrow filed for (and subsequently received) permission to legalize the occupancy of 291 Marlborough as eight apartments, which he indicated was the use when he bought the property (there is no indication in the City Directories or Lists of Residents that this was the case).

 The Barrows continued to live in one of the apartments at 291 Marlborough until the early 1960s, when they moved to Monterey Park, California.

-The property changed hands and by 1984 was owned by real estate broker and investor George P. Demeter.
-In May of 1984, he converted the property into eight condominium units, the 291 Marlborough Condominium.
+On May 10, 1984, he converted the property into eight condominium units, the 291 Marlborough Condominium.

 All eight condominiums subsequently were acquired by Gerald J. Kiley and in May of 1985, he filed for (and subsequently received) permission to remodel the property and convert it from eight units to four units.
-In September of 1985, he filed an amended master deed reducing the number of units from eight to four.
+On September 12, 1985, he filed an amended master deed reducing the number of units from eight to four.